 Everybody remembers the chair shots.
 With the documentary Beyond the Mat chronicling this match behind the scenes, it is hard not to think of Foley’s family screaming in horror.
 Minus the commentary from a green Michael Cole, this match is worthy of a revisit.

-The Rock promo before the match is a must watch.
+The Rock promo before the match is a must-watch.
 What can you say about the Rock in his prime?
 Not a single word out of place.
 Perfect emotional beats.
 A master class in the promo work.

 St. Valentine’s Day Massacre 99 – Last Man Standing

 The feud would conclude with a physical ladder match on Raw following their last man standing match at St. Valentine’s Day Massacre.
 The Rock naturally became a face later in the year.
 Rock and Mankind would form the Rock and Sock Connection.
-Their final singles match would be a pink slip on pole match (this was the end of 1999, so Russo already went to WCW) on Raw.
+Their final singles match would be a pink slip-on pole match (this was the end of 1999, so Russo already went to WCW) on Raw.

 These 4 months will always be the most memorable.
 WrestleMania had to get it in the way.
-There was nothing stopping Austin vs The Rock (you can find their Fight Forever entry here).
+Nothing was stopping Austin vs The Rock (you can find their Fight Forever entry here).
 Mick Foley’s health was in jeopardy going forward.
 The Rock would quickly become larger than wrestling by pursuing an acting career.
 Looking back, they laid it all out in the ring.
 I wish they could fight forever.